keelancook/mediumish/_posts/2018-04-11-in-the-news-these-are-the-groups-most-likely-to-stop-participating-in-the-us-census.md

 title: "In the News: These are the groups most likely to stop participating in the US census"
 date: "2018-04-11"
 categories:
-  - "citizenship status"
   - "immigration"
   - "missions"
-  - "people blindness"
-  - "us census"
+  - "diaspora"
+  - "peoples next door"
 author: keelan
 featured: false
 hidden: false